Cyvid7-Darus10/practice/problem6/README.md

 **Processing Steps:**

 1. **Authentication & Authorization:**
-    Validate the bearer token.
+   Validate the provided bearer token.
 2. **Payload Validation:**
-    Ensure that `userId` and `scoreIncrement` are provided and valid.
+   Confirm that both `userId` and `scoreIncrement` are present and valid.
 3. **Score Update:**
-    Perform an atomic database update to prevent race conditions.
+   Execute an atomic update in the database to increment the user's score, preventing race conditions.
 4. **Scoreboard Retrieval:**
-    Fetch the updated top 10 scores.
+   Query the database to fetch the updated top 10 scores.
 5. **Live Update:**
-    Push the updated scoreboard to all connected clients using WebSockets or SSE.
+   Broadcast the updated scoreboard to all connected clients using WebSockets or SSE.

 ---

 ### 6.2 GET /api/scoreboard

 **Purpose:**
-Retrieves the current top 10 scores.
+Retrieves the current top 10 leaderboard entries, sorted in descending order by score.

 **Response (200 OK):**

-Returns a sorted array of user objects (sorted in descending order by score).
+Returns a JSON array containing user objects with `userId` and `score` fields.

 ```json
 [